grandoldian/AMSKeyboard/README.md

 * Backtick doesn't work
 * Right CTRL key isn't mapped yet
 * Some keymashes seem to press seemingly random keys
-* Typing too quickly also has issues
+* Typing too quickly sometimes has issues

 These latter two issues might prove unresolvable.
 Please help if you can.